 The leaves grow the spores that spread the fungus.
 The spread of Septoria leaf spot can be stopped if these leaves are removed early.
 Airflow is an important treatment and preventative measure and Pruning increases it.

-Don’t throw these leaves in your compost, as it will continue to grow there.
+Don’t throw these leaves in your compost, as they will continue to grow there.
 They can be burned or destroyed.
 This guarantees that the fungus is killed.

 Organic Fungicide Treatments